Beginnings: 7-8th Grade; Week 4

 Daily Paragraph Editing: ( 10 minutes)

 - Have student(s) work indepently or in groups to edit Week 4 Monday.
-In a group setting, use the attached worksheets as needed.

 - Discuss the correct answers.
 Have the student(s) answer “why” for each correction.